MicrosoftDocs/ai-builder/ai-builder-docs/dual-mode-licensing.md

 ## Consumption monitoring

 Copilot Credit consumption now includes consumption coming from Power Automate and Power Apps context.
-It can be monitored in the **Power Platform admin center** > **Copilot Studio** section.
-AI Builder credit consumption continues to be monitored in the **Power Platform admin center** > **Add-ons** section.
+It can be monitored in the [Power Platform admin center](https://admin.powerplatform.microsoft.com) > **Copilot Studio** section.
+AI Builder credit consumption continues to be monitored in the [Power Platform admin center](https://admin.powerplatform.microsoft.com) > **Licensing** > **Capacity add-ons** section.

 For environments using AI Builder credits first, then Copilot Credits, admins need to check both reports.
 However, the AI Builder activity in Power Automate helps you understand whether a particular action was billed in AI Builder credit or Copilot Credit.

-Banners in the Power Platform admin center/add-ons section and emails continue to inform admins about AI Builder credit overages.
+Banners in the [Power Platform admin center](https://admin.powerplatform.microsoft.com) add-ons section and emails continue to inform admins about AI Builder credit overages.

 ## End of AI Builder trials